Comfort women in the arts: Contribution

-Alongside the overarching goal of publicising the comfort women issue, the impact of artworks has been categorised in three ways: propaganda art, which disperses a truth; dialogic art, which creates a space to gain more authentic perspectives; and social art, which engages the public.
+Alongside the overarching goal of publicizing the comfort women issue, the impact of artworks has been categorized in three ways: propaganda art, which disperses a truth; dialogic art, which creates a space to gain more authentic perspectives; and social art, which engages the public.

 Propaganda art

 Acting as evidence of the impact of Japanese colonialism, propaganda art has focused on giving materiality to survivors' experiences.
 The paintings Unblossomed Flower and Stolen Innocence sought to disseminate true experiences – both depicting comfort women, with flowers used to symbolise their destroyed virginity.
 As Unblossomed Flower is routinely displayed and gifted internationally, the piece has taken on a political role – becoming emblematic of the struggles of colonial Korea.
-Furthermore, through the painting Punish the Guilty, comfort women have centred themselves as anti-colonial figures.
+Furthermore, through the painting Punish the Guilty, comfort women have centered themselves as anti-colonial figures.
 Used at the Women's International War Crimes Tribunal on Japan's Military Sexual Slavery, the piece depicts the punishment of an Imperial Japanese soldier.
 Elevating the voices of comfort women, this worked to publicly oppose Japanese nationalist accounts, which continue to counter that comfort women were sex slaves.
 As such, these works functioned as contributions to both postcolonial and feminist empowerment.

 Dialogic art

 Blurring traditional binaries, dialogic art has sought to expand discussion on comfort women.
-Films such as Snowy Road and Spirits' Homecoming – both centred around the lives of two Korean girls forced to become comfort women – are examples of works that invite audiences to be in conversation with survivors.
+Films such as Snowy Road and Spirits' Homecoming – both centered around the lives of two Korean girls forced to become comfort women – are examples of works that invite audiences to be in conversation with survivors.
 They do so by emphasising the consumption of art as a mode of social participation, encouraging citizens to support the ongoing drive to represent the varied experiences of comfort women.
-Spirits' Homecoming makes an effort to avoid portraying comfort women as helpless victims, despite emphasising their coercive recruitment.
-Similarly, Snowy Road emphasises harmony between Japanese and Korean comfort women and highlights their joint silencing post-liberation.
-Through this, understandings of Japanese colonialism have been problematised, revealing the shared nature of Japanese and Korean comfort women's experiences and implicating both nations' governments in the perpetuation of trauma – mirroring the transnational advocacy undertaken by Korean and Japanese feminist groups, and impacting the way that individuals understand the issue.
+Spirits' Homecoming makes an effort to avoid portraying comfort women as helpless victims, despite emphasizing their coercive recruitment.
+Similarly, Snowy Road emphasizes harmony between Japanese and Korean comfort women and highlights their joint silencing post-liberation.
+Through this, understandings of Japanese colonialism have been problematized, revealing the shared nature of Japanese and Korean comfort women's experiences and implicating both nations' governments in the perpetuation of trauma – mirroring the transnational advocacy undertaken by Korean and Japanese feminist groups, and impacting the way that individuals understand the issue.